lateralblast/calico/README.md

 If there are not enough defaults, or the manual option is used for compile, the armbian build system menu interface will be launched.

+The script can be used to modify existing images as well as create new images.

 License
 -------